qed-lab/Evalution-Code-Complex-Observations-for-Plan-Recongition-as-Planning/README.md

 ### pr2plan
 See obs-compiler.tar.bz2 found [here](https://sites.google.com/site/prasplanning/file-cabinet) for download.
 Compile with `cd mod-metric-ff; make libff; cd ..; make all`, and work as best you can through any bugs.
+It may help to comment out the STATIC line in the Makefile, as some systems (including Mac) don't like it.
 When compiled, copy the executable 'pr2plan' to this directory.
 If `make libff` gives you trouble here, likely it will give you the same trouble in pr2plan_complex and LAPKT, so take notes of how you fix issues.